BjornMelin/ai-job-scraper/docs/adrs/ADR-021-modern-job-cards-ui.md

 ## Context

 **Current State**: The job tracker uses simple table-based display (`st.dataframe`) for job listings, which works functionally but lacks modern user experience patterns and mobile optimization.

+**Architectural Integration (2025-08-28)**: This ADR has been updated to align with Phase 3 consensus decisions and ADR-037 (UI Component Architecture Modernization).
+The card-based interface is now implemented using native Streamlit components with simplified architecture, resolving the previous conflict between complex card implementation and library-first principles.

 **Problem Forces**: